BrianWill/japanese_vocab/writing.md

 - Text lacks the inflectional and emotive cues of speech.
 Such cues are not only important parts of communication, they can serve as training wheels that greatly assist in comprehension.
 - Proper pronunciation is only fully conveyed through speech.
 Too much reading without listening might instil bad pronunciation habits.
 - The human language faculty is wired for listening, not reading.
 Unlike listening, reading is in a sense an "unnatural" mental activity that requires special practice and incurs significant mental overhead.
 - The natural language processing that occurs when listening is sequential and keeps moving, unlike reading, which can be processed out of order and at your own pace.
-On the upside, even slow and hesitant reading is a good way to engage with vocabulary, but such kind of reading doesn't necessarily properly engage and exercise your natural language faculty.
+On the upside, even slow and hesitant reading is a good way to engage with vocabulary, but this sort of reading doesn't necessarily properly engage and exercise your natural language faculty.
 So until you can read with reasonable fluency, you'll need to focus on listening practice to develop your core comprehension skills.
 - According to the best research, fluent reading is mapped in the brain through phonemes, meaning it relies upon triggering phonetic memories of words.
 Surprisingly, this applies even in Japanese even though its writing is not fully phonetic.
-The implication is that you will not be able to fluently read until you already have advanced listening skills.
+The implication of this is that you will not be able to fluently read until you already have advanced listening skills.
 Until then, your reading will remain halting and labored no matter how well you know the characters.

 ## Do I really need to write Japanese by hand?